Margaret (Meg) Wheatley, Co-founder and President

 She has been honored for her ground-breaking work by many professional associations, universities and organizations.
 For more details see: www.margaretwheatley.com/bios.

 Simoon lives in the Netherlands, on a small farm in the South, surrounded by her family – including all animals.
 Her work with horses keeps her grounded, the connection with nature is what keeps her going on.
-Her farm functions as her Island of Sanity, with a door always open to the community of Warriors.
+She became beekeeper in 2021 and recently finished the training Permaculture Design and Ecovillages.
+Her farm functions as her Island of Sanity, with a door always open to the community of Warriors for the Human Spirit.

 Ellen Sims, Director of Operations for MJW, Inc & Berkana

-Ellen is a holistic health practitioner licensed in massage and craniosacral therapy with training in botanical medicine.
-She is passionate about plants, animals, and helping people connect with their true nature and heart’s calling.
+Ellen is a holistic health practitioner licensed in massage and craniosacral therapy and training in botanical medicine.
+She is also a certified permaculture designer and an arborist.
+She is passionate about plants, trees, animals, and helping people connect with their true nature and heart’s calling.
 As a student and mentee of Char Sundust, Ellen is dedicated to a spiritual path of sharing indigenous wisdom, ceremony, and the medicine way.
-In her energetic medicine and wellness work, she teaches workshops focused on healing relationships with self and others.
-Her personal practices include the healing power of food, travel, botanical medicine making, and time in nature as a trail runner, rock climber, and bicyclista.
-Ellen aspires to be a small community medicine woman and educator bridging her deep love of earth with the healing of hearts.
+She teaches workshops focused on healing relationships with self and others through nature and awareness.
+Her personal practices include the gardening, wildcrafting, adventures in nature, trail running and spending time with her family.
+Ellen aspires to be a community medicine person and educator bridging her deep love of earth with the healing of hearts.